 Vice President: The MCGSO Vice President serves as Community Programming committee chair.
 It is the responsibility of the Vice President to coordinate community events for the biomedical graduate student body.
 The position of vice president is eligible for biomedical PhD students in their 2nd, 3rd, or 4th year.

-Treasurer: The MCGSO Treasurer maintains the annual budget of MCGSO to ensure that all spendings are properly accounted.
+Treasurer: The MCGSO Treasurer maintains the annual budget of MCGSO to ensure that all spending is properly accounted for.
 This responsibility includes overseeing all transactions involved for SRGP and Travel Grants as well as social and outreach events.
 The MCGSO Treasurer works closely and regularly with administrators at the university’s finance department and reports the status of the MCGSO budget at monthly meetings.
 PhD students in their 2nd, 3rd, or 4th year are eligible for the position of Treasurer.

 Outreach Co-Coordinators: The MCGSO outreach co-coordinators take the lead in organizing community education and enrichment programs that involve both the general public and specifically, K-12 students.
 This position is open to all Biomedical PhD students and three-semester MS students.

 Student Services and Advocacy Liaison.
-Informs students of the resources available to them (i.e. career services, workshops, health coverage, family services, parking, etc) and works with faculty and administration to promote grad student needs.
+Informs students of the resources available to them (i.e. career services, workshops, health coverage, family services, parking, etc.) and works with faculty and administration to promote grad student needs.
 Actively collects student concerns and suggestions in order to communicate them with the MCGSO president and committee so the issues may be discussed and presented to faculty and administration tactfully and through the proper channels.
+All Biomedical Graduate Students are eligible for this position.

 Website and social media chair: The MCGSO website and social media chair will be responsible for the maintenance of our website as well as the promotion of events on social media and will work closely with the Communications Officer.
 The position of Website and Social Media Chair is eligible for all Biomedical Graduate Students.

-Course Grant Officers – NOT an elected position: Course grant officers are responsible for collecting all MCGSO Course Grant applications and processing them for approval by completing the relevant evaluation rubric and working with the MCGSO treasurer and finance office to initiate the reimbursement process.
-One Course Grant Officer will also be the SRGP Co-Chair.
+Grant Officers – NOT an elected position: Grant officers are responsible for collecting all MCGSO Professional Development Grant (PDG) and Student Research Grant Program (SRGP) applications and processing them for approval by completing the relevant evaluation rubric and working with the MCGSO treasurer and finance office to initiate the award process.
+There can be up to 2 Grant Officers.
+This position is only available to PhD students.

 Student Research Grant Program Officer/co-chairperson- NOT an elected position: The SRGP officer/co-chair works with the President to organize and execute the grant process from application to review to award.
 This officer prepares, distributes, and collects all application materials; assigns appropriate peer reviewers to each application; collects feedback from the study section and communicates to the applicant their award status.
-SRGP officer must be an BGE PhD student who is familiar with the SRGP process, preferably has applied in the past.
+SRGP officer must be a BGE PhD student who is familiar with the SRGP process, preferably has applied in the past.
 SRGP officer will also serve as a Course Grant Officer.
+This position is only available to PhD students.

 In addition to the Executive Board elected positions described above, biomedical graduate students are eligible to participate as MCGSO Program Representatives.